encukou/snake-workshop/lessons/begginers/cmdline/index.md

 >```console
 >$ cd "my super directory"
 >```
+>

-However, it is better not to use spaces and special characters in file names.
+>However, it is better not to use spaces and special characters in file names.

-## Observation of Changes
+## XXX: Observation of changes

-"ry to see that changes you make to the text on the computer will also be reflected in the document.
+Test that changes to files and directories you make in a different way will also be reflected in the command line.

 In a graphical browser that looks at the same directory that is active in your command line, create a new file or directory.
 Then, using the command `ls` or `dir`, check that it was actually created.
-Then delete it in the graphical program - and make sure in the command line that it is really deleted.
+Now delete it in the graphical program - and make sure in the command line that it is really deleted.

 On the computer, you have only one set of files that can be manipulated by both graphic programs and command line.

 ## One level up

-And the last thing: if you are now in the directory `Desktop/zkouska` (or `Plocha/zkouska`, `Desktop\zkouska`, etc.), how do you get back to `Desktop`?
+And the last thing: if you are now in the directory `Desktop/test` (or `Plocha/test`, `Desktop\test`, etc.), how do you get back to `Desktop`?

 The command `cd Desktop` will not work: it would tell the computer to switch to the `Desktop` directory *in the current directory*.
-But there is no `Desktop` directory in the `zkouska` directory!
-On the contrary, `zkouska` is in `Desktop`.
+But there is no `Desktop` directory in the `test` directory!
+On the contrary, `test` is in `Desktop`.
 Technically speaking, the `Desktop` directory is *superior* to the current directory.

 The parent directory has a special name `..`, which consists of two dots.
 Go to it by typing `cd ..` and then make sure that you are really in `Desktop`.

 {% call sidebyside() %}
 $ cd ..